hakavlad/r-test/README.md

 # r-test

-Run I/O bound task under memory pressure.
+Explore the impact of virtual memory settings on caching efficiency on Linux systems under memory pressure.

 `r-test` is a Python script that can:
 - create the specified number of mebibyte files in the specified directory;